-As is clear from the title, I must share some basic facts about this region.
 Southern Ontario is the southernmost region in Canada.
-Its total area is 139,931 square kilometres with a population over 12 million.
-This constitutes a density of 86 people per square kilometre, making Southern Ontario the most crowded place in Canada (take a stroll around Toronto and you'll quickly appreciate this bitter truth).
+Its total area is 136,907 square kilometres with a population over 12 million.
+This constitutes a density of 86 people per square kilometre, making Southern Ontario the most crowded place in Canada.

 Southern Ontario has been a part of the province of Ontario since its establishment at Confederation in 1867.
 In comparison, having previously formed the colony of Upper Canada, a large portion of Northern Ontario did not become part of Ontario until 1912.
-Nowadays, only 8 per cent of the population of Ontario lives in northern part of the province, while the remaining 92 per cent live in the almost eight times smaller southern part.
-To be honest, I never realized this before I started to write this article.
+Nowadays, only 6 per cent of the population of Ontario lives in the northern part of the province, while the remaining 94 per cent lives in the almost eight times smaller southern part.

 - Slaves would obtain a "ticket"